-Currently CGM cannot be recommended for routine use in adults with type 1 diabetes, but it is a very useful tool in certain circumstances.
+Currently, CGM cannot be recommended for routine use in adults with type 1 diabetes but it is a very useful tool in certain circumstances.
 All specialist teams should have access to CGM and must acquire competences that allow them to analyse the results of CGM and provide expert advice.

 Currently, continuous glucose monitoring can be retrospective or real time.

-Retrospective is the term used where the user is blinded to the results but these are stored and can subsequently be downloaded.
-This is useful where a diagnostic assessment of glucose control is required without the user changing any aspects of their treatment.
-During real time, the user is able to view results at all times and adjust treatment according to results.
+- Retrospective: the user is blinded to the results but these are stored and can subsequently be downloaded.
+This is useful for identifying patterns which can guide proactive insulin adjustment - Real time: the user can view results at all times and adjust treatment reactively according to results.

 The system used will be dictated by the objectives of the exercise.
 At present the technology is new and its clinical and cost-effectiveness is under review.
-For the present, therefore, we would re-iterate the recommendations in the NICE type 1 guidance.
+NICE type 1 guidance makes the following recommendations:

-- Do not offer real-time continuous glucose monitoring routinely to adults with type 1 diabetes. - Consider real-time continuous glucose monitoring for adults with type 1 diabetes who are willing to commit to using it at least 70% of the time and to calibrate it as needed, and who have any of the following that persist despite optimised use of insulin therapy and conventional blood glucose monitoring:

-- more than 1 episode a year of severe hypoglycaemia with no obviously preventable precipitating cause - complete loss of awareness of hypoglycaemia - frequent (more than 2 episodes a week) asymptomatic hypoglycaemia that is causing problems with daily activities - extreme fear of hypoglycaemia. - For people who are having continuous glucose monitoring, use the principles of flexible insulin therapy with either a multiple daily injection insulin re.gimen or continuous subcutaneous insulin infusion (CSII or insulin pump) therapy. [new 2015]
+- Do not offer real-time continuous glucose monitoring routinely to adults with type 1 diabetes. - Consider real-time continuous glucose monitoring for adults with type 1 diabetes who are willing to commit to using it at least 70% of the time and to calibrate it as needed, and who have any of the following that persist despite optimised use of insulin therapy and conventional blood glucose monitoring: - more than 1 episode a year of severe hypoglycaemia with no obviously preventable precipitating cause - o complete loss of awareness of hypoglycaemia - frequent (more than 2 episodes a week) asymptomatic hypoglycaemia that is causing problems with daily activities - extreme fear of hypoglycaemia. [new 2015] - For people who are having continuous glucose monitoring, use the principles of flexible insulin therapy with either a multiple daily injection insulin regimen or continuous subcutaneous insulin infusion (CSII or insulin pump) therapy. [new 2015]

-Continuous glucose monitoring should be provided by a centre with expertise in its use, as part of strate.gies to optimise a person's HbA1c levels and reduce the frequency of hypoglycaemic episodes.
+Continuous glucose monitoring should be provided by a centre with expertise in its use, as part of strategies to optimise a person's HbA1c levels and reduce the frequency of hypoglycaemic episodes.